Lance Franklin finished his career in 2023 as one of the greatest players of all time. Photo: WAYNE LUDBEY

 The human highlight reel started out his career in impressive fashion with the Blues, but he went ballistic when he crossed over to the Crows – so much so that he had a pocket named after him at Adelaide Oval by the fans.

-Few players in the competition have better goal sense than Betts, whose freakish abilities have seen him boot countless miraculous goals from seemingly impossible angles, including no fewer than four Goals of the Year.
-The three-time All-Australian has 600 goals to his credit from 316 games and could enter the all-time top 30 goalkickers in his homecoming season with Carlton.
+Few players in modern history had better goal sense than Betts, whose freakish abilities saw him boot countless miraculous goals from seemingly impossible angles, including no fewer than four Goals of the Year.
+The three-time All-Australian kicked 640 goals from 350 games and sits in 31st spot on the all-time goalkickers list after ending his career where it started at Carlton.

 Lewis gets a slight upgrade from seven to four as one of the toughest and most damaging on-ballers of the modern era.
 He also earned All-Australian honours and won his club’s best-and-fairest in a premiership year (2014), one of the great honours in footy.
 After a stint with Melbourne, he finished his career with 319 games and an average of 24 disposals.

-Gibson rounds out the top five as one of the best key defenders of the modern era.
+Gibson rounds out the top five as one of the best key defenders of the past 25 years.
 After 60 games at the Kangaroos, he really flourished at the Hawks.
 Almost every week he gave inches up to his opponent, but that didn’t stop him from routinely executing effective nullifying roles on some of the game’s best forwards.

 Not only did he earn All-Australian honours in 2015, but so highly regarded was he by the Hawks that he won best-and-fairests in two premiership years (2013 and 2015).